RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 parsing is already written for you and should work out something like
 this:

-    SHELL% emacs somefile.txt
+    SHELL% xeyes
-    Command is 'emacs' with argument 'somefile.txt'
+    Command is 'xeyes' with no arguments
-    SHELL% emacs
+    SHELL% xeyes
-    Command is 'emacs' with no arguments
+    Command is 'xeyes' with no arguments
     SHELL% ^C

-Note it will not actually run emacs - that will be part of your job.
+Note it will not actually run xeyes - that will be part of your job.

 # Building